 Out of town it’s slightly downhill and the wind is now at our backs.
 We hammer along.
 On the corner of a quiet square in a small French town we spot an open bar.

 “Small coffee and a small beer?”

 “Deux café, deux Jupiler, s’il vous plait”

 Across the river Leie again, back into Belgium.
 I recognise the Belgian side of town from the ride to Copenhagen in October We’re heading for the Kemmelberg, the cobbled climb famous from Gent-Wevelgem and Three Days of De Panne.
 For the first time in 120km the land starts to undulate, it starts to feel like Spring Classic country.
 We can see the Kemmelberg from miles away, it’s the only hill.
 It’s not high but from a distance it looks substantial enough.
 Gradually it nears.
-We approach on roads that narrow as they steepen, and then we turn onto the cobbles from the not so well known side.
-At the summit there is a memorial to French soldiers.
-We loop around to the bottom of the familiar steeper side.
+We approach on roads that narrow as they steepen, and then we turn onto the cobbles on the “easy” side, climbing to the memorial to French soldiers at the summit.
+We loop around to the bottom of the punchier steeper side.
 George climbs it.
 I decide to take a photo of him climbing it is sufficient, I’m starting to feel a bit bonkyfaint and dreaming of food.